 Store openings continue to be strong, especially outside of major urban areas.
 At the same time, existing stores are undergoing massive upgrades to support new technologies, such as self-checkout and mobile checkout.

-Industry analyst firm IHL estimates the number of U.S. retail stores will increase by 2.7%, and remodels will increase by 4.3% in 2022.
+Industry analysts estimate that the number of retail stores is steadily increasing, along with a growing number of remodels.
 Both store openings and remodels require skilled technicians to run thousands of feet of low-voltage cable to power POS systems, kiosks, wireless access points, digital displays, and more.

 If you’re paying attention to the wire and cable industry, you’ve probably already noticed dramatic price increases in raw materials.
 Cabling is often the largest consumables expense in a field service project.